Home/ Comparisons/ Big Four vs Boutique

 Three patterns:

 The $8M-$50M operator with a workflow problem and a dollar figure attached to it.
-The 47-attorney firm with $1.4M in unbilled-time leakage.
 The $34M custom metals shop with 6-hour quote turnaround.
 The $24M independent agency with 18-hour COI cycle.
 The deliverable is a working system in 4-7 weeks, not a 200-page strategic memo.
 Boutique fits.

 The operation whose problem is specific to its stack.
 Custom AI on top of CCH Axcess, iManage, Applied Epic, ServiceTitan, Epicor Kinetic.
 The Big Four does not commission on these the way a boutique with deep stack expertise does.